angelblue05/AuctionSnatch/README.md

 **debug**: Toggle debug
 **cancelauction**: Toggle Cancel auction on right-click in the auctions tab
 **searchoncreate**: Toggle Search the item in the Auction House after creating the auction in our list
-**reloadcancelauction**: Force refresh the list of owned auctions.
+**reloadsoldauction**: Force refresh the list of owned auctions.
 Requires re-opening the Auction House to take effect